 Bing Maps has a modern, clean interface that differs from that of Google Maps.
-On the top, there are controls for driving directions, traffic, and other functions in the form of readable icons.
+On the top, there are controls for driving directions, traffic, and other functions.

 As a continuation of past Microsoft technologies such as TerraServer and Microsoft MapPoint, Bing Maps was previously introduced as MSN Virtual Earth.

 The aerial picture was Bing Map’s original distinguishing feature, and it was quite popular.
 Bing Maps and the Virtual Earth Platform were renamed Bing Maps for Enterprise and Live Search Maps respectively in 2009.

 Here are some of the features Bing Maps offers to it’s users.